 Promoting a rape free environment at CSUN

 - It is your responsibility to know all of the forms of sexual misconduct.
 Touching can be a form of sexual assault.
+The Rights and Options for Survivors booklet includes a section on “What are Sexual Misconduct, Dating and Domestic Violence, Stalking, and Affirmative Consent.”

 - Understand that the other person may not share your desire for intimate contact or for sex.